Buying a Telescope

 Do not build your hopes up about thinking of getting images or observing as good as the Hubble images – just forget that!

 First of all, being in a urban area your night sky will be more likely to be light polluted and reduce the chance to see the faintest objects.
+Check with your eye to see what you actually see.

-Second, the neighbours’ PIR ‘blooming’ lights which mostly waste energy and illuminate the sky and not the ground )!)- remember to agree with your neighbour about them not being used while you are observing and possibly convince them to change the type of light too – talk about the wasted energy, it may help.
+Third, remember to agree with your neighbour about them not being used while you are observing and possibly convince them to change the type of light too – talk about the wasted energy, it may help.

 Also, generally most people fit those lights on their building, while it may help to have them fitted on a out building or extension (like a kitchen side wall) and point the other way around or side ways and ‘down’ !